simonmichael/hledger_site/mockups.md

 [`balancesheet`](hledger.html#balancesheet)/[`balancesheetequity`](hledger.html#balancesheetequity),
 [`incomestatement`](hledger.html#incomestatement) and
 [`cashflow`](hledger.html#cashflow).
-These commands also support many of the balance command's optional features.
+These commands also support many of the balance command's optional features, described below.

 As a quick overview, the balance command can show: